tofnoob/tofnoob.github.io/weapons/void_piercer.md

 ## Tip 1

-Holding skill is faster to use than tapping it
+Holding skill is faster to use than tapping it.